alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 If you'd like to cancel or amend your application you must do this before 12 pm on the day you apply.

 [Question for SME: The form appears to be out of date.
-Is there a new one?]
+Is there a new one?
+The guidance makes reference to faxing things before midday as this is rarely used, have the rules changed?]

 ###Tender licences